 - 58.5 lbs/26.5 kg

 - Shipping Weight:

 - Not specified

-The Mr. Captain Water Rower is packaged and shipped with easy assembly in mind.
+The Mr. Captain water rowing machine is packaged and shipped with easy assembly in mind.

 Customers seem to have a fairly easy time assembling the water rower, even those who aren’t experts at building complex machines.